 Laser mirrors and laser head where also source from Cloudray and can be adjusted according to the machine needs without any further modifications.
 Laserhead is supplied with air from high volume brushless blower fan with its own driver.
 It is fed to the laserhead with silicone tube which is stored together with wiring in cable chain and so far it seems it produces a fair amount of airflow.

 For electronics there are in total 3 PSUs.
 One for high voltage obviously, second DC24V for high current appliance - motors and fans and third one dual output DC5V12V for raspberry pi and control board.
-I know I know, the control board is not original Smoothieboard!!
-Please leave this without comments, I do support opensource and makers through different projects.
+The control board is MKS Sbase v1.3.
+I know it is not original and I know it is not opensource board.
+Anyway I have donated Smoothieware and I do support opensource and makers throughout different projects.
 After some testing one unexpected problem arised.
 Despite those PSUs seems to be good quality and deliver what they are rated for, they were pretty cheap and does not have soft start.
 Charging their capacitors require high peak current and from time to time they trip the 16A braker.
 So I have attached current limiter with PTC thermistor.

 Beside the controller itself the Raspberry Pi 3B+ is fitted as well.
 It runs Raspbian configured to either connect to know WiFi network or if not found to create a hotspot.
 This ensures that the machine can be connected anytime.
 On the Raspberry there are installed bCNC, LaserWeb, Printrun console to provide various means of control.
 Of course it is connected to the controller via USB and additionally to 7 inch touchscreen.

 I don’t plan to put together a complete part list only to be here, it would be so time consuming.
 However if you want some more information about the build, parts or anything just drop the message in the discussion and I will try to reply/upload whatever helps So that’s it, for now, will try to update after some significant progress of finishing the build..